You might remember my previous post on Mindful Eating and how to get started, this week I am going into how to create a Mindful and Capsule Kitchen.

-For this, I use an app called ‘FitBerry Healthy Recipes‘, which has recipes based on diets, health conditions and types of food and more.
+For this, I use an app called ‘Eat More Plants‘, which has recipes based on diets, health conditions and types of food and more.
 It’s been really helpful when planning my meals.
-Check out some of my cooking here.

 By having fewer items to keep track of on any given week and by creating meals based on the ingredients I already have at home, I’m less likely to throw away food.

-Most importantly; I have a realistic idea of our lifestyle and cooking preferences, so I’m only buying things we love to eat and have time to prepare.
+Most importantly; I have a realistic idea of our lifestyle and cooking preferences, so I’m only buying things I love to cook & eat.